software-tools-books/js4ds/lessons/core.md

 ### Fill in the Blanks

-Fill in the blanks in the program below so that it produces the output shown.
+Answer these questions about the program below: so that it produces the output shown.
 1. What does `Array.push` do?
 1. How does a `while` loop work?